Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/bones.rst

 .. note::

-   This tool works on selected bones: selected ends are ignored.
+   This tool works on selected bones: selected joints are ignored.

 To delete a bone, you can: